 The Mail Packet and Howth Harbour

-Because of this move to Howth, the first major road links to Dublin were built.
-This did improve the journey, but one of the arguments used against Howth by the advocates of Dunleary (now called Dún Laoghaire) for the mail packet was that coaches were often robbed at Sutton as they tried to exit the peninsula (at the time Sutton was open countryside.)
+Because of this move of the postal service to Howth, the first major road links to Dublin were built.
+This did improve the journey, but one of the arguments used against Howth by the advocates of Dunleary (now Dún Laoghaire) for the mail packet was that coaches were often robbed at Sutton as they tried to exit the peninsula (at that time Sutton was open countryside.)

 Despite these arguments, the work on the harbour was completed in 1817.